Skip to content

 1. Typed Configuration

-PrebidIntegrationConfig lives alongside the integration module (crates/common/src/integrations/prebid.rs), implements IntegrationConfig + Validate, and exposes an enabled flag so operators can toggle it without code changes.
+PrebidIntegrationConfig lives alongside the integration module (crates/trusted-server-core/src/integrations/prebid.rs), implements IntegrationConfig + Validate, and exposes an enabled flag so operators can toggle it without code changes.
 Configuration lives under [integrations.prebid]:

 toml